 Batteries: AAA (rechargeable available)

-What we like: Gets the job done for just $20, or $40 with a rechargeable battery.
+What we like: Gets the job done for just $20 (or $40 with a rechargeable battery).

-What we don’t: Not super water resistant and few lighting options.
+What we don’t: Not super water-resistant and few lighting options.

 If you’re on the hunt for a simple headlamp that will come in handy both at camp and around the house, the Black Diamond Astro 300 delivers.
 For just $20, the Astro puts out a very practical 300 lumens—including dimming and strobe modes—and lasts for four hours on the brightest setting (140 hours on low).
 What’s more, at 2.6 ounces and with a compact shape, it’s light enough to go practically unnoticed on your head or in a pack, which makes for a great emergency backup too.
 You can spend a lot of money on a brighter or longer-lasting headlamp, but the Astro is a great value and fully sufficient for most campers, hikers, and backpackers.

-The Astro was updated last spring, and the newest version features Black Diamond’s Dual Fuel technology, which gives it the ability to run off of either AAAs or a lithium-ion rechargeable battery (purchased separately for $30).
+The Astro features Black Diamond’s Dual Fuel technology, which gives it the ability to run off of either AAAs or a lithium-ion rechargeable battery (purchased separately for $30).
 This is a massive improvement over the outgoing version in terms of versatility, and $50 is a competitively low price for a rechargeable headlamp (on the other hand, the rechargeable Astro 300-R is just $40, although it lacks AAA compatibility).
 Keep in mind that with such a budget device there are inherent downsides in terms of features and durability: The Astro’s IPX4 rating means it won’t survive submersion in water, and you don’t get distance and proximity lighting or a red light mode like we see in BD's more premium lamps.
 But simplicity is a strong suit for many applications, and it’s hard to beat the Astro’s combination of price and performance.

 See the Black Diamond Astro 300